syncfusion-content/javascript-docs/js/Gantt/Filtering.md

 ## Clear all filtering in Gantt

-You can clear all the filtering condition done in the Gantt by using `clearFiltering` publib method.
+You can clear all the filtering condition done in the Gantt by using `clearFiltering` public method.
 The below code snippet explains the above behavior

 {% highlight js %}

-<button id="clearFilter">Cleart Filter</button>
+<button id="clearFilter">Clear Filter</button>

 <script type="text/javascript">
 $("#GanttContainer").ejGantt({